Izenda7Series/docs/dev/api_backend_integration.rst

    * - .. container:: lpad2

           `public static RoleDetail AddRole(RoleDetail role)`_
-     - Hosting app can add a role in Izenda
+     - Hosting app can add a role in Izenda (v2.6.16 or greater)
    * - .. container:: lpad2

           `public static bool HasRole(RoleDetail role)`_
-     - Hosting app can check if the specified role exists.
+     - Hosting app can check if the specified role exists. (v2.6.16 or greater)

    * - **TenantIntegrationConfig** in Izenda.BI.Logic.CustomConfiguration
      -